-2022: The Medical Incident Rate (MIR) decreased in 2022 for Tsawak-qin Forestry.
-2022 Tsawak-qin Annual Safety Improvement Plan focus items were proactive reporting of hazards and near misses; inspections and participation in contractor safety meetings; improved content of Worksite Safety Plans.
+2023: The Medical Incident Rate (MIR) decreased in 2023 for Tsawak-qin Forestry.
 Road safety checkpoints were held at the start of Bamfield Main to raise awareness of driving safety to all road users.

 Safety performance is a key measurable for Tsawak-qin Forestry.
 Improvements in Safety are supported by the EH&S Team, corporate polices, standards, hazard reports, work procedures etc. Locally Tsawak-qin Forestry manages safety utilizing an OHS Program, emergency response procedures and by maintaining a "Safe" company status with the BC Forestry Safety Council.
 Continual Improvement is a key component of the Company's Safety System, WorkSafe BC requirements and the Forest Safety Council SAFE Company certification requirements.
 Tsawak-qin Forestry also conducts periodic meetings with Contractors to review and discuss safety topics and implement annual safety improvement plans.